607011/COVID-19/README.md

 # COVID-19

-## Current data and prediction of active cases
+## Current spread data and prediction of active cases